 - Software for fitting models based on BRugs, Nimble, CARBayes and INLA

-- Provides code relevant to fitting all examples throughout the book
+- Provides code relevant to fitting all examples throughout the book at a supplementary website

 The book fills a void in the literature and available software, providing a crucial link for students and professionals alike to engage in the analysis of spatial and spatio-temporal health data from a Bayesian perspective using R. The book emphasizes the use of MCMC via Nimble, BRugs, and CARBAyes, but also includes INLA for comparative purposes.
 In addition, a wide range of packages useful in the analysis of geo-referenced spatial data are employed and code is provided.
 It will likely become a key reference for researchers and students from biostatistics, epidemiology, public health, and environmental science.